Dainton Park Golf Club Played And Rated

 In an effort to offer more than just golf there is also a variety of other facilities available including a gym, physio and even a barber!
 Don’t think I’ve ever seen that at any other golf facility that I visited.

-The staff in the shop and other golfers I came into contact with seemed very friendly.
+The staff in the pro shop and other golfers I came into contact with seemed very friendly.
+If you are in South Devon is this somewhere you should play golf?

 If you live in Devon or if you’ve read some of my other course reviews from the area you’ll realize that most courses in this neck of the woods can be a bit hilly.